 The Unicorn.
 The unicorn is a familiar symbol of our Lord Jesus Christ.
 This fabled animal is pictured as a graceful creature with a horse's head, a goat's beard, an antelope's legs and a lion's tail.
-From the center of his forehead rises a great spiral horn.
-It is a symbol of our Lord's Incarnasaid to evade all efforts to capture it, and the only possible manner of overtaking it was to place an undefiled virgin in the forest.
+From the center of his forchead rises a great spiral horn.
+It is a symbol of our Lord's Incarnation and His sinless life.
+The unicorn of olden times was said to evade all efforts to capture it, and the only possible manner of overtaking it was to place an undefiled virgin in the forest.
 The unicorn was said to run to her and lay his head in her lap.
 This was regarded as a symbol of our Lord, Whom the heavens could not contain, but Who humbled Himself and was born of a Virgin, and was made man.